RafaelRampineli/Sales-analysis/README.md

 Objective: Build a Data Lake with a Medallion Architecture

 - Landing Zone: Where the data is stored in its raw form, without any additional processing.
-- Bronze: Where the data is pre-processed for cleaning, deduplication, and denormalization.
+- Bronze: Where the data is stored in its raw form, without any additional processing.
-- Silver: Where the data is enriched, aggregated, and transformed into a more readable form for reporting and analysis.
+- Silver: Where the data is pre-processed for cleaning and deduplication.
-- Gold: Where the data is stored for large-scale analysis and generating value for the business.
+- Gold: Where the data is transformed into a more readable form for reporting and analysis and stored for large-scale analysis and generating value for the business.